 Are we part of something bigger than ourselves?

 Increasingly, workers want to feel that they’re making a valuable contribution to society.
 Does your organization support any causes?
 Do you provide volunteer opportunities in the community?
 Part of improving your company culture is connecting to a higher purpose.
+Community support and volunteerism projects your culture to the public and helps reduce ghosting candidates during the hiring and interview process.

 Do I actively try to improve my company culture?